 Look for a solution beyond the basic planning features that allow you to manage everything from estimating, budgeting, resource management, and reporting.

-Project budget management: All projects in Rodeo start with a detailed, phase-based project budget, which you’ll customize to meet your needs.
+Project budget management: All projects in Rodeo Drive start with a detailed, phase-based project budget, which you’ll customize to meet your needs.

 Time tracking: Every time entry is connected to a budgeted activity, allowing your marketing spending to be easily tracked.